ml-research/A-Typology-for-Exploring-the-Mitigation-of-Shortcut-Behavior/README.md

 Further experiments of the paper can be conducted with the following scripts: `switch_xil_on.py`, `interaction_efficiency.py`, and `robustness.ipnyb`.
 These scripts evaluate a XIL-revised model with different tasks and benchmarks beyond accuracy.
 They follow the same instructions as above and contain descriptions within the scripts about which argument to use and when.

 With `visualize_explanations.ipynb` heatmaps can be generated and visualized in order to get qualitative results.

+### Data
+The data is automatically downloaded and stored with in the folder structure of this repository (see `data_store/datasets.py`).
+So for any experiment you don't need to prepare data.

 ## Framework structure
 The following describes and explains the core components/modules: